vuejs/docs/src/guide/scaling-up/testing.md

 - [Nightwatch](https://nightwatchjs.org/) is an E2E test runner with Vue Component Testing support. ([Example Project](https://github.com/nightwatchjs-community/todo-vue))

-- [WebdriverIO](https://webdriver.io/docs/component-testing/vue) for cross browser component testing that relies on native user interaction based on standardised automation.
-Can also be used with Testing Library.
+- [WebdriverIO](https://webdriver.io/docs/component-testing/vue) for cross-browser component testing that relies on native user interaction based on standardized automation.
+It can also be used with Testing Library.

 ## E2E Testing {#e2e-testing}